 Everyone on the same page.

-Plans in Florida by other users
+Plans in Plant City by other users

 Wonderful view of Birds and wild life.
 Good fishing.
 Great place for kids in the pay area and for parties.
 Boat ramp and close to gas and food.
 Nice shaded areas for your next event more »